chionger/3.-First-Full-Stack---Flask/index.md

 # ENVISAGED SYSTEM

-### In the envisaged system (see Figure 1), the current infrastructure would remain and a typical ward would be equipped with server which would contain a subset of the patient related data to supply to the various patient headboard displays.
+### In the envisaged system (see Figure 1), the current infrastructure would remain and a typical ward would be equipped with a server which would contain a subset of the patient related data to supply to the various patient headboard displays.

 - the need for a separate server - a separate server is required to store the information as they are pushed from the main system.
 This results in a one way traffic which reduces the cybersecurity risk,

-- the server would keep the information and allow the displays to poll for the relevant information.
+- the separate server would keep the information and allow the displays to pull for the relevant information.
 This allows for flexibility in the usage of the headboard displays to cater for patient movements e.g. change of bed, ward, discharge, admitted.

 ![image](https://user-images.githubusercontent.com/4100494/118666290-a2d37580-b825-11eb-836b-5feb54da50b5.png)
 {{< caption >}}Figure 1 : Envisaged System{{< /caption >}}

 #  REQUIREMENTS OF PROTOTYPE

-### The project team would like to demonstrate the input of data by various healthcare workers and their update at the respective patiet headboards.
-As higher management support and futher consultation with the IT Departments of the respective hospitals would need to be done before any connecto the the LIVE system, this portion would need to be simulated.
+### The project team would like to demonstrate the input of data by various healthcare workers and their update at the respective patient headboards.
+As higher management support and futher consultation with the IT Departments of the respective hospitals would need to be done before any connection to the LIVE system, this portion would need to be simulated.
 A pictorial view of the requirements is as shown in Figure 2.

 ![image](https://user-images.githubusercontent.com/4100494/118668519-89332d80-b827-11eb-861d-b51f7c4f315d.png)
 {{< caption >}}Figure 2 : Requirements of Prototype{{< /caption >}}